lijingtu/12740_AJ/README.md

 </p>

 ### Signal processing and conditioning ###
 The PIR sensor was able to detect any objects passing by with temperature different from its ambient environment, generally, this will lead to noises and errors.
 Instead of condition signal after collection, a “proactive” measure was adopted to adjust delay time and sensing range before data collection.
-However, time delay would not be considered in the
+However, time delay would not be considered in data analysis.

-For PIR signal conditioning, there have been some online resources showing that for some PIR sensors, there will be both DC voltage output and AC output.
-[3] While the former one will affect the signal desired and perform as noise, and the later one could be too small and should be amplified by some built-in architectural design.
-However, after calibration and test, we decided that noise and errors are rare in PIR motion sensor output, with binary discrete signals capturing adjacent motion when placing near the door.
-Thus, no further conditioning nor averaging was applied on PIR motion sensor.
+There have been some online resources showing the necessity for eliminating DC voltage output as noise and amplify the AC output.
+[3]  However, after calibration and test, we decided such conditioning could be omitted for the PIR sensor used.
+Also, we applied moving average with window length of 3 to prioritize the consecutive "True" binary discrete signals as a way balancing eleminating false positive errors and unintentionally filtering out true positive signals.

 For CO2 sensor, signal output will be processed with mathematical equation and will read as indoor CO2 concentration in “ppm”.
-For 1s sampling rate, since CO2 generation is a non-periodic continuous process, there should be no aliasing caused.
+For the 1s sampling rate, since CO2 generation is a non-periodic continuous process, there should be no aliasing caused.
 However, according to Guillaume [4], the usual fluctuation of CO2 concentration variation should not be of concern in occupancy detection.
-To eliminate the effects from variations, we applied moving average with window length of for the collected CO2 concentration.
+To eliminate the effects from variations, we applied moving average also with window length of 3 for the collected CO2 concentration data.

 ## Experiments and Results ##
 ### Experiments ###